What's a Donut Hole? Examining Medicare drug coverage:

 To enroll in Part D, Medicare beneficiaries must also be enrolled in either Medicare Part A or Part B. Beneficiaries can participate in Part D through a stand-alone prescription drug plan or through a Medicare Advantage plan that includes prescription drug benefits.
 If you choose a Medicare Advantage plan, you'll need to be enrolled in both Part A and Part B; and when you go this route your drug coverage is combined with your health care coverage under one policy.
 If you've decided to stay with Original Medicare (whether or not you've enrolled in a Medicare supplement insurance plan,) you'll need to add a separate Part D plan.
 And for beneficiaries on a Medicare Cost plan; your plan may or may not include prescription drug coverage; and if it does not you will need a separate Part D policy.

 It is important to enroll in a Part D plan; or a Medicare Advantage plan with drug benefits; within 63 days of starting your Part B coverage.
 If you don't, you will in most cases pay a late enrollment penalty when you finally do decide to add it.
-Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" (which was $33.06 in 2021) times the number of full, uncovered months you didn't have Part D coverage.
+Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" (which is estimated to be $31.50 for 2023.) times the number of full, uncovered months you didn't have Part D coverage.
 This amount is added to your monthly Part D premium, and you’ll generally have to pay the penalty for your lifetime.
 What's more, the national base beneficiary premium may change each year, so your penalty amount may also change each year.

 Part D Plans: Minimum Standards of Coverage

 The way Part D plans work is unique.
 Generally speaking, Medicare Part D prescription drug plans have four different phases of coverage that reset annually, and beneficiaries move through the phases based on their drug costs and their out of pocket payments;